7 Questions to Ask Franchisees: Validating Your Franchise Options

 Profitability

 5. Has turnover and profitability been in line with your expectations and those laid out by the franchisor?
+How did financing affect your profit?

-Not only does this question help you to understand potential profitability of the franchise you are considering, it also helps you gauge the accuracy — and in some cases, the honesty — of the franchisor.
+Not only does this question help you to understand potential profitability of the franchise you are considering, it also helps you gauge the accuracy—and in some cases, the honesty—of the franchisor.

 Franchisee Community